techidaily/site-windows11/source/_posts/chronological-corrections-6-utilities-to-edit-file-timestamps.md

  AttributeMagic comes with a minimalist user interface and is incredibly easy to use.
 To add a file to AttributeMagic, click the**Browse** button and then select the relevant file.
 Alternatively, drag and drop your file onto the tool.

- What's interesting is that this tool has sections that[display your file extensions on Windows](https://www.makeuseof.com/ways-to-make-windows-10-show-file-extensions/) alongside its name.
+ What's interesting is that this tool has sections that [display your file extensions on Windows](https://www.makeuseof.com/ways-to-make-windows-10-show-file-extensions/) alongside its name.
 Having all this information at your disposal can help you ensure that you’re editing the correct file.

  To change the file date and time, scroll to the**Date/Time** section and select the relevant options.
 Finally, press the**Apply** button in the bottom-left corner.

-**Download** : AttributeMagic for[Windows](https://www.elwinsoft.com/attributemagic-free.html) (Free)
+**Download** : AttributeMagic for [Windows](https://www.elwinsoft.com/attributemagic-free.html) (Free)

 ## 6\.
 File & Folder Tools